Need help thinking of a quick way to add sparkle to your entryway to welcome your Christmas guests?

 Meg attached the garland, wrapped with the lights to the railing with garland ties that she picked up a local craft store.

-You can tailor your mini lights to the size and length of your banister and your available garland.
+Tailor your mini lights to the size and length of your banister and your available garland.

-If you want to try a color other than white choose other colors to accent your greenery.
+If you want to try a color other than white, choose other colors to accent your greenery.

 - red, white and frost for a candy cane look

 Pick up the colors in your home accents or mirror the lights you’ve used on your tree.

 Choose the distance between the bulbs based on the size of your garland – the fatter the garland, the wider the spacing.